-The MBTA has a train stop right in Salem, MA.
+The MBTA has a train station right in Salem, MA.
 Ticket info, schedules, maps and more can be found on the MBTA’s web site here.

 Please note that in the month of October, train schedules may be adjusted.
-The closer to Halloween, the more chaotic it will be so arrive early because train cars will be crowded (especially when leaving the city Halloween night!).
-On Halloween night, the train station puts on a fireworks show at the end of the runs for the day, so be sure to look up!
+The closer to Halloween, the more chaotic it will be so arrive early because train cars will be crowded (especially when leaving the city on 10/31).

 Travel by car

 If you’re visiting by car, be aware that parking is limited and largely not free.
 Please also know that many footpath/tourist areas do not allow vehicles on the roads (outside of police or emergency vehicles) so be sure you don’t turn down any streets you aren’t supposed to be on.

 There are metered spots as well as free around Salem, they are all first come first served.